Level114/level114-subnet/scripts/example_usage.md

 - Validator immediately drops the on-chain weight contribution to 0
 - Ensure miners continue reporting to restore their score

+**"⚠️ Collector reports for server ... are older than 6h; downgrading score to 0"**
+- All available reports exceeded the 6h freshness window
+- Scores are forced to 0 until new, recent reports arrive
+- Check the miner’s reporting schedule and collector health

 **"⚠️ Using basic fallback validation"**
 - The advanced scoring system encountered an error
 - Check logs for specific error details